 Hello friends, Welcome back to my blog.
 We have described the previous articles as practical projects.
-But today’s article is theoretically.
+But today’s article is theoretical.
 We have learned a piece of basic knowledge about Arduino from previous articles.
 Today we are going to talk about something that is most important for Arduino coding.
 It is Data types or variables.
 Do you remember we have used variables in the previous posts?
 Okay, today we’re going to talk about data types.

 What are Data types?

 When we write codes, the data contained in them must be provided separately to the Arduino compiler.
 These data are called Data types.
 Arduino compiler is a program that translates the code we write into machine language so that it can be understood by the microcontroller.
 Machine language is a language that uses only 0 and 1.
 We do not understand this language.
-The code we write using the English language is translated into code 0 and 1 by the compiler.
+The code we write using the English language is translated into codes 0 and 1 by the compiler.

 Ex: – 010001010101001

 These codes are called binary codes.
 This process also occurs in other high-level languages.
 All data and programs in this microcontroller use this binary language.
 These binary codes have installed the register in the microcontroller.